 Indonesia: The outsourced power plant

 Storage market: Indonesia’s largest projects are photovoltaic-plus-storage for export purposes.
 A good example is Ib Vogt GmbH (Germany) and Quantum Power Asia’s (Indonesia) 3.5GW renewables and 12GWh storage system that was recently announced.
-With completion slated for 2032, the facility will reduce reliance on liquified natural gas by providing 4TWh or up to 8% of neighboring Singapore’s annual electricity needs.
+With completion stated for 2032, the facility will reduce reliance on liquified natural gas by providing 4TWh or up to 8% of neighboring Singapore’s annual electricity needs.
 Another project to supply energy to Singapore from Indonesia is a plan between UAE’s Masdar, Singapore’s Tuas Power, French EDF and Indonesian PT to provide 1.2GW of solar with the potential for storage.
-Finally, there is ACEN, the Philippines-based Ayala Group´s energy platform that is collaborating with Indonesia´s Puri Usaha Group to develop solar, battery energy storage in addition to producing green hydrogen.

-Next to battery energy solutions, it has to be noted that Indonesia´s current storage pipeline focuses mostly on pumped hydro, totaling more than 4GW.
+Next to battery energy solutions, it has to be noted that Indonesia´s current storage pipeline features a large share of pumped hydro, totaling more than 4GW.

-Outlook: Indonesia`s overall outlook as a storage market is good as clean energy demand from Singapore keeps driving the need for renewables in Indonesia and energy storage is well suited to optimize utilization of export cables, amongst other use cases it can also address.
+Outlook: Indonesia`s overall outlook as a storage market is good as domestic targets and clean energy demand from Singapore keeps driving the need for renewables in Indonesia and energy storage is well suited to optimize utilization of export cables, amongst other use cases it can also address.